ManuGithubSteam/Surface3ProArch/README.md

 3. Download recent Anthergos Linux
 4. Disable Secureboot
 5. Boot Arch and install with EFI Partition intact (with kernel 4.14 all major stuff is supported).
 Use BTRFS.
-5. a) If WIFI fails during install (it should be stable afterwards) make a USB bridge with your phone.
+5. a) If WIFI fails during install (it should be stable afterwards USE 5Ghz WIFI!) make a USB bridge with your phone.

 ## Install Surface kernel and power tools